peteroupc/peteroupc.github.io/random.md

 <a id=Introduction></a>
 ## Introduction

-Many applications rely on random number generators (RNGs);
+Many applications rely on random number generators (RNGs) to produce a sequence of numbers that seemingly occur by chance;
-however, it's not enough for random numbers to merely "look random".
+however, it's not enough for this sequence to merely "look random".
 But unfortunately, most popular programming languages today&mdash;

 - specify few and weak requirements on their built-in RNGs (such as [**C's `rand`**](http://en.cppreference.com/w/cpp/numeric/random/rand)),
 - specify a relatively weak general-purpose RNG (such as Java's `java.math.Random`),